Buffalo Soldier

 Buffalo Soldiers were United States Army regiments composed exclusively of Black American soldiers, formed during the 19th century to serve on the American frontier.
 On September 21, 1866, the 10th Cavalry Regiment was formed at Fort Leavenworth, Kansas.
-The nickname "Buffalo Soldiers" was purportedly given to the regiments by the Native American tribes who fought against them during the American Indian Wars, and the term eventually became synonymous with all of the African American regiments that were established in 1866, including the 9th Cavalry Regiment, 10th Cavalry Regiment, 24th Infantry Regiment, 25th Infantry Regiment and 38th Infantry Regiment.
-During the exodus of the 1870s, more than 20,000 African Americans migrated to Kansas.
-They hoped their journey would take them far from the poverty experienced in the South.
-Others were inspired by becoming soldiers.
-They served in the segregated army unit and fought in the western Indian Wars from 1866 - 1891.
-According to the legend, these men were called "Buffalo Soldiers" by the Apache and Cheyenne.
+According to legend, during the exodus of the 1870s, more than 20,000 African Americans migrated to Kansas.
+They hoped their journey would take them far away from poverty from the South.
+Others escaped by being soldiers.
+They served in the segregated army units and fought in the Western Indian Wars from 1867 to 1896.
+According to legend, the men were called "buffalo soldiers" by the Apache and Cheyenne.
 The soldiers adopted the name as a sign of honor and respect.
-Units of Buffalo Soldiers answered the nation's call to arms not only where they originated in the West, however, in Cuba, the Philippines, Hawaii, and Mexico.
+Units of Buffalo Soldiers answered the nation's call to arms mainly in the West, however, also in Cuba, the Philippines, Hawaii, and Mexico.
+They had a huge impact on the Reconstruction era.

 Although numerous Black Union Army regiments were raised during the Civil War (referred to collectively as the United States Colored Troops), "Buffalo Soldiers" were established by the U.S Congress as the first all-black Army regiments in peacetime.
 The regiments were racially segregated, as the U.S. military would not desegregate until 1948.
 On November 15, 2024, Robert Dixon, the last surviving Buffalo Soldier, died aged 103.
 The oldest Buffalo Soldier, Mark Matthews, died in 2005 at the age of 111 and was buried at Arlington National Cemetery.